On Classical and Bayesian Asymptotics in State Space Stochastic Differential Equations: Asymptotics in random effects models based on state space s

 Note that

 Hence, even in this case,

-where the first factor on the right hand side of (\ref{eq:A6_33}) tends to zero almost surely as in Section \ref{subsec:A6}, while by the fact that $\frac{1}{\sqrt n}\sum_{i=1}^n\frac{W_{Y_i}(b_T)-W_{Y_i}(b_T)}{\sqrt{b_T-a_T}}\sim N(0,1)$, the second factor is bounded above by a constant times standard normal distribution raised to the power $6$.
-The rest of the verification is the same as in Section \ref{subsec:A6}.
-It is also easy to see that (A7) holds, as in Section \ref{subsec:A7}.
+where the first factor on the right hand side of (\ref{eq:A6_33}) tends to zero almost surely as in Section \ref{subsubsec:A6}, while by the fact that $\frac{1}{\sqrt n}\sum_{i=1}^n\frac{W_{Y_i}(b_T)-W_{Y_i}(b_T)}{\sqrt{b_T-a_T}}\sim N(0,1)$, the second factor is bounded above by a constant times standard normal distribution raised to the power $6$.
+The rest of the verification is the same as in Section \ref{subsubsec:A6}.
+It is also easy to see that (A7) holds, as in Section \ref{subsubsec:A7}.

 We summarize our results in the form of the following theorem. \begin{theorem} Let the true, data-generating model be given by (\ref{eq:data_sde3}) and (\ref{eq:state_space_sde3}), but let the data be modeled by (\ref{eq:data_sde4}) and (\ref{eq:state_space_sde4}).
 Assume that (H1)--(H10) hold (for each $i=1,\ldots,n$, whenever appropriate); also assume (H13) -- (H16).
-Consider any set $A\in\mathcal T$ with $\pi(A)>0$, and let $\bar\beta>2\bar h(A)$.
-Then,
+Consider any set $A\in\mathcal T$ with $\pi(A)>0$ and $\bar h\left(A\right)>\bar h\left(\Theta\right)$.
+Then almost surely,